Client Accounting Services – The Future of CPA Firms [INFOGRAPHIC]

 CAS includes providing the best possible accounting services to clients and helping them with financial business decisions.
 Although in a CAS model, you, as an accountant, pay heed to all the accounting needs of the clients, the approach should always be to maintain a win-win balance between the client requirements and your business growth.

-Let’s discuss Client Accounting Services in detail and get facts and stats about it:
+Let’s now discuss CAS in detail and get into facts and stats about it.

 CAS might include transactional services, strategic services, performance services, and compliance services